arminshzd/GADES/README.md

 The parameters of the `GADESBias` constructor are:

+**Core parameters:**

 * `backend`: The simulation engine to be driven by, or coupled with, `GADESBias`
 * `biased_force`: The bias force associated with GADES
-* `bias_atom_indices`: Indecies of the atoms to be biased.
+* `bias_atom_indices`: Indices of the atoms to be biased.
 This option allows using block Hessians for the GADES calculations instead of the full Hessian.
-It also allow for a finer control of the which part of the system you want to bias.
+It also allows for finer control of which part of the system you want to bias.
 * `hess_func`: The method for Hessian estimation.
-There are two methods available in `gades.util` module, both of which use finite difference to estimate the Hessian from OpenMM forces.
+There are two methods available in `GADES.utils` module, both of which use finite difference to estimate the Hessian from forces.
 We suggest using `compute_hessian_force_fd_richardson` which uses Richardson extrapolation for a more accurate estimation and less sensitivity to step size.
 * `clamp_magnitude`: Maximum magnitude of the bias force applied to the system.
-Same units as OpenMM.
+Same units as your MD engine.
-* `kappa`: $\kappa$ value in the GADES force formulation.
+* `kappa`: κ value in the GADES force formulation.
 We suggest setting it to 0.9 for the most effective exploration and control the biasing effects through `clamp_magnitude` instead.
 * `interval`: Intervals at which the bias magnitude and direction gets updated.
 This also controls the frequency of Hessian calculation and diagonalization.
 * `stability_interval`: Intervals at which stability checks are performed to ensure system stability.
-We suggest a setting this to `interval`//2 or smaller.
+We suggest setting this to `interval`//2 or smaller.
 * `logfile_prefix`: Prefix for the log files created by GADES. `None` would skip logging the most negative eigenvalue, the corresponding eigenvector, and the current location on the potential energy surface at each update interval.

+**Eigensolver options (for large systems):**

+* `eigensolver`: Method for finding the softest mode.
+Options:
+  - `'numpy'` (default): Full eigendecomposition via `np.linalg.eigh()`.
+O(N²) memory, O(N³) time.
+  - `'lanczos'`: Matrix-based Lanczos iteration.
+O(N²) memory, O(k·N²) time.
+  - `'lanczos_hvp'`: Matrix-free Lanczos with Hessian-vector products.
+O(N) memory, suitable for large systems.
+* `lanczos_iterations`: Number of Lanczos iterations (default: 20).
+Use 50-100 for production runs to ensure eigenvector accuracy.
+* `hvp_epsilon`: Finite difference step size for HVP computation (default: 1e-5).

+**Bofill Hessian approximation:**

+* `use_bofill_update`: Enable Bofill quasi-Newton Hessian updates between full computations (default: False).
+When enabled, consider setting `interval` to 1-10 steps for frequent bias updates.
+* `full_hessian_interval`: Steps between full Hessian recomputations when using Bofill (default: 10 × interval).

 ### Disclaimer